Robert Coover

-Robert Lowell Coover (born February 4, 1932) is an American novelist, short story writer, and T.B.
-Stowell Professor Emeritus in Literary Arts at Brown University.
+Robert Lowell Coover (February 4, 1932 – October 5, 2024) was an American novelist, short story writer, and T. B. Stowell Professor Emeritus in Literary Arts at Brown University.
 He is generally considered a writer of fabulation and metafiction.
+He became a proponent of electronic literature and was a founder of the Electronic Literature Organization.

 Background

 Coover was born in Charles City, Iowa.
 He attended Southern Illinois University Carbondale, received his B.A. in Slavic Studies from Indiana University Bloomington in 1953, then served in the United States Navy from 1953 to 1957, where he became a lieutenant.
 He received an M.A. in General Studies in the Humanities from the University of Chicago in 1965.
 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
-Coover has served as a teacher or writer in residence at many universities.
+Coover served as a teacher or writer in residence at many universities.
 He taught at Brown University from 1981 to 2012.